 Dealing with poorly written code can be frustrating for developers and adversely affect their morale.
 It can also make it harder for them to meet deadlines, causing stress and demotivation.
 Over time, developers may seek more fulfilling and less frustrating work environments, leading to high turnover rates.

 After writing and deploying code, the project enters the maintenance phase of the SDLC.
-This requires the team to monitor the software to perform upgrades or repairs so the software works as designed.
+This phase requires the team to monitor the software and perform upgrades or repairs so it works as designed.

-During this stage, maintaining low-quality code can often be costly.
-Not only does clunkily written code often require more fixes and updates, but ongoing maintenance can also drain resources.
+Maintaining low-quality code during this stage can often be costly.
+Clunkily written code often requires more fixes and updates, and ongoing maintenance can also drain resources.

 Poorly written code often contains more vulnerabilities, bugs, and loopholes that hackers can exploit to gain unauthorized access to sensitive data.
 Cyberattacks can cause serious consequences such as data breaches, loss of valuable information, financial loss, intellectual property theft, and reputational damage.

-End-users of your software or application are among the first to experience the costs of low source code quality.
-Software with poorly written code is more prone to crashes, bugs, and slow performance, all of which can have a negative impact on the user experience and customer satisfaction.
+Your software or application’s end users are among the first to experience the costs of low source code quality.
+Software with poorly written code is more prone to crashes, bugs, and slow performance, all of which can negatively impact the user experience and customer satisfaction.

 Traditionally, businesses valued development speed over code quality.
 However, this approach is no longer effective.
 In today’s highly competitive market, tech companies should prioritize code quality over speed.
 Otherwise, they are more likely to produce buggy and unresponsive software.